 Their boss claims the employee has or has had a physical impairment or medical problem.

 An employer cannot normally take into account any medication or assistive device—such as wheelchairs or hearing aids—that an employee can use to manage the impairment when deciding whether or not they have a physical disability.
 However, they should be considered if these devices restrict a major life operation.

 Mental or Psychiatric Illnesses

-This include, but are not limited to:
+This include, but is not limited to:

 Illnesses of the mind or emotions

 Specific learning difficulties that prevent you from participating in a big life activity

 Depression, attention deficit disorder, bipolar disorder, and anxiety are examples of mental or psychological disorders under this description

 It's worth noting that physical and mental disorders don't include:

 Furthermore, state employees in California who have marijuana prescriptions or recommendations do not have legal immunity for marijuana use.